psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 ```

-The letter was duly written, but rather than the hoped for retraction, is seems that Carus Wilson double downed, and wrote *another* tract, with more condemnatory
+The letter was duly written, but rather than the hoped for retraction, is seems that Carus Wilson double downed, and wrote *another* tract, with more condemnatory accusations.

 ```{admonition} A reply to letter of the Mayor, February 1856
 :class: dropdown
 [Hampshire Telegraph - Saturday 23 February 1856](https://britishnewspaperarchive.co.uk/viewer/bl/0000069/18560223/014/0004)